usmanyounas123/lucrum-pos-middleware/release/README.md

 ---

-**POS Middleware v1.0.0** - Complete restaurant management solution with Lucrum integration and Windows service support.
+**POS Middleware v1.2.0** - Complete restaurant management solution with Lucrum integration and Windows service support.
+Enhanced with production-ready optimizations and improved stability.

 Ready for production deployment! 🚀